FreeMoveProject/evaluation_dp_mobility_report/README.md

 # Evaluation of DP Mobility Report

-This ist the code to run the evaluation as stated in the publication xx.
+This ist the code to run the evaluation as stated in this publication:
+Alexandra Kapp, Saskia Nuñez von Voigt, Helena Mihaljević & Florian Tschorsch (2022) Towards mobility reports with user-level privacy, Journal of Location Based Services, DOI: 10.1080/17489725.2022.2148008

 Use branch [V001](https://github.com/FreeMoveProject/evaluation_dp_mobility_report/tree/V001) to reproduce the results of the publication with Version 0.0.1 of the [`dp_mobility_report`](https://github.com/FreeMoveProject/dp_mobility_report) package.

 The main branch is updated to work with V.0.0.4 of the `dp_mobility_report` package.